arcbtc/LNURLPoS/README.md

 If the invoice passed to the wallet is paid the customer is given access to the decrypted pin.

 <img style="width:40%" src="https://user-images.githubusercontent.com/33088785/136544780-10f19ab3-ee47-4b46-aa40-7d983dbf14a8.png">

-### Future updates
-At the beginning of this article I said "LNURLPoS (currently) only uses LNURL-Pay".
-The next stage will be for the PoS to also create LNURL-Withdraws, which are essentially faucets.
-This means merchants can offer refunds, and also sell bitcoin over the counter, which creates an extremely powerful tool for local economies on-ramping and off-ramping from their local fiat currency.

-At Adopting Bitcoin in San Salvador I will distribute 40 kits over x2 workshops, so hopefully some locals will start producing, selling and teaching others how to make these useful little units.